smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

         let menuItems: CoffeeItem[] = await getMenuItems();
     ...

 Running the application
 =======================
 Since we know how to generate and use the client and server, let's put it all together to use with the web application.
 The application exists under the ``app/`` directory.
 To build the application, use the ``build-app`` make target.
 The application will run when using the ``run-app`` target.
-Since this application uses the generated client to make requests, the server must be ran alongside the app.
+Since this application uses the generated client to make requests, the server must be run alongside the app.
 For convenience, you may run both the web application and the server in the same terminal:

 .. code-block:: sh